andraugust/andraugust.github.io/notebook/airbus.md

 The results are pretty impressive.
 After just the first epoch the model localizes ships, and after the second/third epoch it distinguishes ships from their wakes and the land.
 What's really impressive is that predictions look like genuine _bounding boxes_, even though ships themselves aren't rectangular.
 The model even localizes ship fragments on the edge of images.

 Now let's see where the Unet performed poorly.
-These are the validation samples with the largest loss:
+These are the validation images with the biggest loss:
 <br />
 <center><a href="../airbus/unet_errors.png"><img src="../airbus/unet_errors.png"></a></center>
 <br />

-Evidently, docked ships are the hardest to detect.
-This is probably because most training ships are surrounded by water, so ships touching land are predicted to be land also.
+Evidently, docked ships are hardest to detect.
+This is probably because most training ships are surrounded by water, so those touching land are hard to identify.

+### Post-processing

+- Un-quarter images
+- Threshold Unet predictions
+- Isolate connected groups of pixels as individual ships
+- Convert masks to rles
+- Submit

+- Fit a minimum bounding-rectangle

+- Work on special cases